XingyanMao/scheduler-mcp/README.md

 cd mcp-scheduler

 # Create and activate a virtual environment with uv
-uv venv
-source .venv/bin/activate  # On Unix/MacOS
-# or
 .venv\Scripts\activate     # On Windows

 # Install dependencies with uv